Dadachenchen/WhatToEat/README.md

 # WhatToEat

-You don't have to ever worry what to eat
+You don't have to ever worry what to eat.
 Let the food choose you :D
+      Cancel changes